tomohisa/dcb-events.github.io/docs/glossary.md

 Refers to a design pattern used to temporarily hold or reserve a resource or state until the process is completed

-## Saga

-Potentially long-running [Process Manager](#process-manager) that coordinates distributed business workflows.
-TO BE CHANGED

 ## Sequence

 Ordered series of events that represent changes over time